-Related Party Vendor Purchases - Liberty purchases inventory raw materials from two vendors who are related parties to Liberty through two of the executive officers of Liberty via the employment of family members at the vendors.
-During the years ended December 31, 2018, 2017 and 2016, Liberty purchased approximately \$2.1 million, \$2.1 million and \$2.5 million, respectively, in raw materials from the two vendors.
+Related Party Vendor Purchases - Liberty purchased inventory raw materials from one vendor in 2019 and two vendors in 2018 and 2017 who are related parties to Liberty through two of the executive officers of Liberty via the employment of family members at the vendors.
+During the years ended December 31, 2019, 2018 and 2017, Liberty purchased approximately \$0.5 million, \$2.1 million and \$2.1 million, respectively, in raw materials from the vendors.